willmil11/Nodegames/README.md

 ```js
 game.loadImage(image, id)
 ```
-Image must be a jpg or png that you can load like this:
+Image must be a jpg or png that you can get like this:
 ```js
 var fs = require("fs")
 var image = fs.readFileSync("/path/to/image");
 ```

-The 'problem' of the loadImage method is that it returns a promise so it is not syncronous but the good thing about that is that you can just use then or await to set a callback or wait for the image to be loaded.
+The 'problem' of the loadImage method is that it returns a promise so it is not syncronous but the good thing about that is that you can just use .then or await to set a callback or wait for the image to be loaded.
 <br>
 <br>
 Now to unload an image you can do the following: